arnitkun/autoHome/README.md

 **Note:** Currently the system is not persistent i.e. if you refresh your browser, all data is lost.
 The data only lasts for the session.

+Conversely speaking, you can just refresh your browser to reset the system :D

 ## Installation

 ### Using docker-compose [Recommended]